 Skip to main content

-The percentage of THC in a strain determines its potency, effects, and suitable usage.
+The THC percentage in a strain determines its potency, effects, and suitable usage.

 Higher THC does not always mean a better experience.
 The entourage effect (interaction with other cannabinoids like CBD and terpenes) also plays a role in the high and medical benefits.

-The THC (tetrahydrocannabinol) percentage indicates the concentration of this psychoactive compound in cannabis products.
+The THC (tetrahydrocannabinol) percentage indicates the concentration of the psychoactive compound in cannabis products, which is responsible for the mind altering effects and psychoactive effects experienced by users.

 THC Percentage in Different Cannabis Products